Today, there was a discussion among some of the North American disciples on. What is it? What does it mean?

 In 2019 Iowa Camp, shifu mentioned:

 The camp’s lessons this time were pervaded by the idea of “ ion”. ion in PM is what we call “to lead”.
 For example, in the , the elbow in is the “lead” ion has no meaning in itself, but it changes everything.
 I am starting to realize this is one of the reasons Master Chen’s form looks so much different than mine and I can never figure out why.
 Your eyes can only see movement.
-The act of leading translates to ion, and when ion is used, the action is different. , turn at waist, out with hand… You have to be clear about those ions.
+The act of leading translates to ion, and when ion is used, the action is different. , turn at waist, … You have to be clear about those ions.
 Say them aloud!
 When the ion is clear, you produce a very thin line.
 From one large thing, you pull out one dot.
 This is the concept of silk reeling.

 Lead – ion